10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

 It is a comprehensive botanical garden that manages and grows approximately 3,200 species and 150,000 plants.
 The entrance has a magnificent view that looks like an open-air opera theater.
 It is located on a hilly area with an altitude of 10m to 85m, and the view of Okayama from the top is very beautiful.
 This place is less crowded than the famous cherry blossom viewing spots, so it is highly recommended for people who want to escape from the hustle and bustle, or for families.
 You will be amazed by the harmony of cherry blossoms, sky, and green colors.
 Enjoy a leisurely tour of Handayama Botanical Garden, which is approximately the size of 11 Tokyo Domes.

-Asahikawa Sakuramichi, which runs along the Asahikawa River that flows through the center of Okayama City, is a popular place for local residents to relax.
-Approximately 250 Somei-Yoshino cherry trees are planted along a stretch of about 1 km, and in spring the rows of cherry trees along the river create a beautiful landscape.
-A promenade has been established, allowing you to enjoy the cherry blossoms while strolling or jogging.
-The area is also lit up at night, allowing you to enjoy the cherry blossoms in a fantastic atmosphere.
+Asahikawa Sakura , which runs along the Asahikawa that flows through the center of Okayama City , is a popular place for local residents to relax.
+Approximately 250 Somei Yoshino cherry trees are planted along a stretch of about 1 km, and in spring, the rows of cherry blossom trees that adorn the riverside create a beautiful landscape.
+There is a promenade, so you can enjoy the cherry blossoms while strolling or jogging.
+The cherry blossoms are also lit up at night, creating a fantastic atmosphere for viewing them at night.
 It is easily accessible from the city center, making it an easy spot to visit.

-• Night cherry blossoms/illumination: Yes (during the Okayama Sakura Carnival, from sunset to 9:00 p.m.)
+Night cherry blossoms and illuminations: Available (during the Okayama Sakura Carnival, from sunset to 9:00 PM)

-• Address: Near Asahimotocho, Kita-ku , Okayama City, Kita Ward
+Address: Near Okayama Prefecture , Kita-ku, Okayama City, Asahi Kita Ward

 • Nearby tourist attractions: Okayama Korakuen Garden, Okayama Castle